Variable, Fixed & Indexed Annuities: Why You Need To Take A Fresh Look

 Accumulation Phase Based on Type of Annuity

-• If you have a variable annuity, your issuing company will invest your premium in stocks, bonds and other short-term money market products, known as “subaccounts,” that mirror mutual funds.
-Your rate of return will depend on the performance of these subaccounts.
+- With a variable annuity, the carrier will invest your premium in stocks, bonds, and other short-term money market products.
+These are referred to as “subaccounts,” which mirror mutual funds.
+The performance of these subaccounts will determine your rate of return.

-• If you have an indexed annuity, your investment is tied to the performance of stock-market measurements.
-This includes the S&P 500.
-Your contract guarantees a minimum interest rate — even if the performance of the stock market index declines.
+- If you invest in an indexed annuity, your investment is tied to stock-market indices, like the S&P 500.
+No worries!
+Your contract offers a safety net with a guaranteed minimum interest rate, protecting you in case of stock market declines.

 Annuity Payout (Annuitization) Phase

-Fixed and variable annuities traditionally offer either deferred income or immediate income.
-Deferred income begins at a future date, which allows the account value to grow tax deferred.
-Immediate income payments start right away or within a year of your purchase.
+For income options, fixed and variable annuities have long been known to offer deferred income and immediate income.
+Deferred income offers the advantage of commencing at a future date, enabling the account value to grow tax deferred.
+On the other hand, immediate income guarantees payments that start either immediately or within a year of your purchase.

 Systematic Withdrawals

-Under the annuitization distribution plan, the conversion of the accumulated value of the annuity contract becomes a stream of monthly, quarterly, or semiannual payments for as long as the annuitant is living, or for a specific number of years.
-This is where you choose how you want your eventual payouts to be calculated.
-Here are a few examples:
+Under the annuitization distribution plan, the annuity contract’s accumulated value becomes a series of regular payments for the annuitant’s lifetime or a set number of years.
+This is the point at which you decide the method for calculating your future payouts.
+To illustrate, here are a few examples:

 Income for Guaranteed Period (also called Period Certain Annuity)

-You are guaranteed a specific payment amount for a set period of time (five years or 30 years).
-If you die before the end of the period, your beneficiary will receive the remainder of the payments for the guaranteed period.
+You are assured of a fixed payment amount for a designated duration, whether it be five years or 30 years.
+IIf you pass away during the specified duration, your beneficiary will receive the remaining payments for the guaranteed period.

 Lifetime Payments